HomeVertebratesPangolins

 Reproduction and Life Cycle

-After a gestation period of about 70 to 140 days, the females mostly give birth to a single offspring.
-However, the four Asiatic species may give birth to up to three young.
+After a gestation period of about 70 to 140 days, the females typically give birth to a single offspring.
+However, the four Asiatic species may give birth to as many as three young, though occasionally.
 At birth, the young are about 150 mm (6 in) long, weigh around 80 to 450 gm, and have soft, white scales.
 With time, their scales darken and harden like those of adults.

-The mother pangolin stays with her young in a burrow, nursing it with milk and shielding it from predators.
-The offspring often clings to the mother’s tail, traveling wherever she goes.
-In contrast, burrowing species remain inside their burrows for the first 2 to 4 weeks after birth.
-By around 3 months, the young begin eating independently and are weaned.
-They reach sexual maturity at around 2 years of age when the mother abandons them to live on their own.
+The mother pangolin stays with her young in a burrow, nursing them with milk and shielding them from predators.
+The offspring of arboreal pangolins cling to the mother’s tail as she moves around.
+In contrast, burrowing species tend to remain inside their burrows for the first 2 to 4 weeks after birth.
+By around 3 months, the young begin eating independently and are gradually weaned.
+They reach sexual maturity at around 2 years of age and separate from their mothers.

 Predators